 Although TikTok is fun to use, much like any other social media platform, there are dangers.
 Stalkers, creeps, and catfishers are concerns, especially when TikTok's demographic is particularly young.
 If you want to create videos but also stay safe, you can easily make your TikTok account private.
 It's also useful if you only watch videos, as well as if you make videos but don't care about the TikTok community.

-To make your account private, tap the profile icon, then the ellipsis (•••) in the top right.
+To make your account private, tap the profile icon, then the settings ellipsis (•••) in the top right.
 Next, select "Privacy and Safety," and enable the "Private Account" option.
 Now, only people you accept as friends can see your videos (aside from those that already follow you).
+You can undo it easily if you change your mind.

 Maybe it was something you're not embarrassed about, or maybe it's just a video you're not proud of.
 There are many reasons for not wanting a TikTok video you made to stay live on the service.
 Luckily, it's pretty easy to delete it.
 Just view the video you want to get rid of, tap the ellipsis (•••) icon, then choose "Delete" from the bottom row of actions.